srmagura/blog/20210923-the-great-redux-toolkit-debate.md

 ## Redux Toolkit to the Rescue

-Redux Toolkit aims to eliminate these pain points by providing an opinionated, convenient, and beginner-friendly approach to Redux development.
+Redux Toolkit aims to eliminate first two of these pain points by providing an opinionated, convenient, and beginner-friendly approach to Redux development.
 Its features include:

 - `createAction` — lets you define action creators, similar to [typesafe-actions](https://github.com/piotrwitek/typesafe-actions).
-(Warning: I'm a TypeScript die-hard so type safety is non-negotiable. 😆)
+I'm a TypeScript die-hard so type safety is non-negotiable. 😆
 - `createReducer` — allows you to write a reducer without a `switch` statement.
-Uses [Immer](https://immerjs.github.io/immer/) under the hood. **Immer is amazing and you should use it in your reducers even if you don't plan to use Redux Toolkit.**
+Uses [Immer](https://immerjs.github.io/immer/) under the hood.
+Immer is amazing and you should use it in your reducers even if you don't plan to use Redux Toolkit.
 - `createSlice` — a powerful helper that allows you to define both the reducer and actions for a slice of your state in one fell swoop.
 - `createAsyncThunk` — allows you to start an API call in response to an action and dispatch another action when the call completes.
 - `createEntityAdapter` — returns a set of prebuilt reducers and selector functions for performing CRUD on an entity.